At meeting with Trump, Zelenskyy will seek security assurances against future Russian aggression

 A more detailed agreement on establishing the fund will be drawn up once the preliminary one is signed.

-Trump has framed the emerging deal as a chance for Kyiv to compensate the U.S. for wartime aid sent under Democratic President Joe Biden.
+Trump, a Republican, has framed the emerging deal as a chance for Kyiv to compensate the U.S. for wartime aid sent under his predecessor, President Joe Biden, a Democrat.

 But Zelenskyy has remained firm that specific assurances for Ukraine’s security must accompany any agreement giving U.S. access to Ukraine’s resources.
 On Wednesday, he said the agreement “may be part of future security guarantees, but I want to understand the broader vision.
 What awaits Ukraine?”